statiqdev/Website/input/framework/documents/index.md

 </div>

 It's tempting to think of documents as being one-to-one with files in the filesystem, but they're much more than that.
 While files are often the primary way documents are created, they can come from other sources too.
 It's better to think of documents and being part of a database.
 In this mode of thought Statiq is like a document database, with Statiq documents being analogous to the document concept from other document databases.

+# About Metadata

+Along with their content, every document also contains metadata.
+As with documents, metadata is immutable and you must clone a document to add additional metadata.
+Several [modules](xref:about-modules), such as `SetMetadata`, are designed to allow you to manipulate document metadata as part of your [pipeline](xref:pipelines-and-modules).

 # Creating and Cloning Documents